 The Rossman School Distinguished Alumni Award recognizes men and women, living or deceased, who, by outstanding achievement, exemplify the values taught by Rossman School — leadership, citizenship, creativity, humanity and love of learning.
 This award, presented every five years, is the highest honor bestowed to our alumni.
 The first Distinguished Alumni Awards were presented in 1993, coinciding with the school’s 75th anniversary celebration.
 Thirty-five alumni have received the award to date.
 Learn more about the recipients below (* indicates deceased).

 Plans are under way for the 100th Anniversary Distinguished Alumni Awards presentation taking place on Thursday, November 30, 2017.
-Nominations may be submitted through July 31, 2017 using our Nomination Form.
+Check back soon for more information.

 Distinguished Alumni Awards Committee

 Lisa Schwartz Engel '84

 An exemplary environmentalist, Leo has been widely recognized for the significant role he played in preserving and protecting Missouri’s natural resources.
 Because of his love for the land and his dedication to preserving the earth, he established the L-A-D Foundation to protect natural areas and developed a system of conservative land management that will serve as a model for all those concerned about the planet.
 Leo was recognized by the U.S. Environmental Protection Agency and the American Forest Product Industries for his pioneering work.
 He also helped form the Open Space Council in 1965 and the Missouri Coalition for the Environment in 1969 and was instrumental in Congress’s establishment of the Ozark National Scenic Riverways, a national park along the Current and Jacks Fork rivers.